Tea Infused Desserts Ultimate Guide Steeped in Sweetness

-There is a specific kind of magic that happens when the botanical, often astringent notes of tea meet the creamy, sugary world of pâtisserie.
-For years, I approached tea as nothing more than a beverage—a morning ritual or a rainy-day comfort.
-But after spending countless hours in my kitchen experimenting with infusions, I’ve realized that tea is essentially a spice cabinet in a leaf.
-From the maltiness of a strong Assam to the floral whispers of tea desserts Grey, tea provides a sophisticated counterpoint to sweetness that coffee simply cannot match.
+There is a special kind of magic that happens when the botanical, gently astringent notes of tea meet the creamy, sweet world of pâtisserie.
+For years, I treated tea as nothing more than a drink—a morning ritual or a way to unwind on rainy evenings.
+But after countless experiments in the kitchen, I’ve come to see tea as a spice cabinet in leaf form.
+From the malty depth of Assam to the floral brightness of Earl Grey tea, tea brings a refined contrast to sweetness that coffee rarely achieves.

 Different types of loose leaf tea used for baking and infusions.